How to Grow Nutrient Dense Food

 - Remineralization is usually the first step.
 To make that easy, we wrote OrganiCalc.
 You get a soil test, fill out a form and get a list of recommended OMRI organic amendments tailored exactly to balance the minerals in your soil.
 You can read the testimonials.

 - Get the soil biology going.
 This is where we get to concentrate on putting and keeping living carbon in the soil.
 We turn towards life.

-- Become an integral part of the energetic life cycle of our garden or farm.
+- Open up to and work with the energetic life of the garden or farm.

 We spend a lot of our time learning more about how to grow the best food.
 Erica has become something of an expert in remineralization.
 These are very exciting times in the world of agriculture as we move towards systems that promote life in a natural way.
 More and more is being discovered about how to build soils regeneratively in a way that brings communities, farms and people back to health.
 We wish our work to be of benefit to all.